 needs to publish an Infrastructure Funding Statement (IFS) every year.
 The IFS includes detail on the amount of:

 - developer contributions collected,

 - allocated, and

 This is to make the process of infrastructure funding more transparent.
-Cornwall Council have produced an Infrastructure Funding Statement for 2019/20.
+Cornwall Council have produced the latest Infrastructure Funding Statement for 2020/21.